Russo–Circassian War: End of the war

 According to Ivan Drozdov, the Russian army generally preferred to indiscriminately destroy areas where Circassians resided.
 In September 1862, after attacking a Circassian village and seeing some of its inhabitants flee into the forest, General Yevdokimov continuously bombarded the forest for six hours and ordered his men to kill every living thing; he then set the forest on fire to ensure no survivors remained.
 Drozdov reported to have overheard Circassian men taking vows to sacrifice themselves to the cannons to allow their family and rest of their villages to escape, and later received reports of groups of Circassians doing so.

 As part of an operation launched from the autumn of 1863, Circassian villages and their supplies were to be burned, and this process was repeated until General Yevdokimov was convinced that all inhabitants of the region had died.

 The remaining Circassians established the Circassian Parliament in the capital city of Ş̂açə (Sochi) on 25 June 1861.
 Gerandiqo Berzeg was appointed as the head of the parliament.
 This parliament asked for help from Europe, arguing that they would be forced into exile soon.

-Delegation of Circassian tribes to Emperor Alexander II in 1861 drawn by Theodor Horschelt.
+Delegation of Circassians to Emperor Alexander II in 1861 drawn by Theodor Horschelt.

 The Circassian Parliament negotiated with the Russian Tsar Alexander II in September 1861 to establish peace, expressing their readiness to accept Russian citizenship.
 After being convinced by his generals, the Russian Tsar declared that not only would Circassia be annexed by Russia unconditionally, but the Circassians would also be forced to migrate to Turkey and other foreign lands; Russian generals would be tasked with killing any remaining Circassians.
 He gave the Circassian representatives a month to decide.
 Soon after, Russian General Kolyobakin invaded Sochi and destroyed the parliament; no other government publicly opposed this.

 On 9 April 1864, "A Petition from Circassian leaders to Her Majesty Queen Victoria" was signed by the Circassians.
 The document requests British military aid, or at least humanitarian aid, to the Circassian people.
 It reads:

 In the name of God, the Most Compassionate, the Most Merciful.